Family believes boy died in fire trying to save grandmother - YakTriNews.com

 She told him: “I am your wife.”

-Once in the car, Toft turned around and sped back toward the blockade.
+Once in the car, Tofte turned around and sped back toward the blockade.
 He left his wife of 24 years with paramedics and turned back to find his son, Wyatt.

 But at that point, the fires had spread even farther.
 Tofte couldn’t make it as far as he did the first time, so he searched for his son the next day and night.